Combatd/basicsZTM/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.2.

+This is simply for testing out features in Angular, and not a real project.

+## Learning Goals
+* Build enterprise level Angular applications
+* Master Angular Design Patterns
+* Deal with memory leaks to improve performance
+* Build reactive, performant, large scale applications

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.